olivergeorge/caniusestories/README.md

 ## Developing UI components

-The lib directory is a react project setup with webpack for publishing and storybook for development.
+The lib directory is a React project setup with webpack for publishing and storybook for development.

 To get started